neuronest/support-ticket-classification/README.md

 ![image](readme_images/webapp_environment_variable.png)

-Azure publishes this container port to the host machine.
+Azure uses this variable so that Docker publishes this container port to the host machine.

-This container port is the one used by the FastApi server inside the container.
+This container port is the one used by the FastAPI server inside the container.

 Try and run this example to see if the Web App is correctly deployed